MPI-EVA-Archaeogenetics/Autorun_eager/README.md

             Some tools used in nf-core/eager will strip everything after the first dot (.) from the name of the input file, which can cause naming conflicts in rare cases.

+    -w WHITELIST, --whitelist=WHITELIST
+            An optional file that includes the IDs of whitelisted individuals, one per line.
+Only the TSVs for these individuals will be updated.

     -o OUTDIR/, --outDir=OUTDIR/
         The desired output directory.
 Within this directory, one subdirectory will be created per analysis type, within that one subdirectory per individual ID,